CILAMP/example_code/README.md

-CILamp API code examples
+CILAMP API code examples
 ========================
-This repository contains examples of how to control a CILamp from different languages:
+This repository contains examples of how to control a CILAMP from different languages:

  - bash/curl
  - Java